HSpichig/GPS_Evaluation/README.md

 This python script provides the tools to conduct a Bayesian evaluation of a single point localisation as described in the article *A Likelihood Ratio Approach for the Evaluation of Single Point Device Locations* presented at DFRWS EU 2023 and published here: https://www.sciencedirect.com/science/article/pii/S2666281723000136

-The first version of this repository is the code provided as an Annex in the aforementionned article.
+The first version of this repository is the code provided as an Annex to the aforementionned article.
 It is update as new results become available and when I have time to make the code more accessible.
 This is not my dayjob.
-If you are missing a feature and feel that updating intervals are too long, feel fre to develop it yourself.
+If you are missing a feature and feel that updating intervals are too long, feel free to develop it yourself.

 The xlsx-files are provided as an example data-set.
 They are the data sets used in the article.